tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/视频互动直播/视频互动直播(iOS)_intl_en.md

 2. Anchor B will receive the `TRTCLiveRoomDelegate onRequestRoomPK` callback notification.
 3. Anchor B decides whether to accept the competition request from anchor A by calling `responseRoomPK`.
 4. Anchor B accepts the request from anchor A, waits for the `TRTCLiveRoomDelegate onAnchorEnter` notification, and calls `startPlay` to display anchor A's video image.
-5. Anchor A receives the `responseCallback` callback notification of whether the request to compete is accepted.
+5. Anchor A receives the `responseCallback` callback notification of whether the competition request is accepted.
 6. Anchor A's request is accepted, and anchor A waits for `TRTCLiveRoomDelegate onAnchorEnter` notification and calls `startPlay` to display anchor B's video image.

 ![](https://main.qcloudimg.com/raw/5632056b6d86541db841026e9488468b.jpg)